 Here are a few other things I did in 2025:

 This was a big part of my 2025.
-I spend an entire month traveling.
+I spent an entire month traveling around Aruba and Peru!
 Usually, I do a big solo international trip each year, but this one was a little different.
 I knew I wanted to go to Peru in November.
-Then booked a wedding in Aruba for early November.
+Then I booked a wedding in Aruba for early November.
 It seemed perfect, because you can fly directly to Lima from Aruba.
 And to make things even better, one of my best friends came with me on the entire trip.
-Shout out to Rachel for second shooting with me in Aruba and then traveling around Peru for the following 3 weeks.
+Shout out to Rachel for second shooting with me in Aruba and then traveling around Peru for the following 3 weeks!

 I'm Abby Shepard, a wedding and elopement photographer based in Boulder, Colorado.
 I document real moments with bright, bold, natural images and help you have a meaningful & fun wedding day.